 Even you don’t see yourself learning Vietnamese, you should know the basic phrases like thank you, hello, how are you, or sorry.
 It’s a courtesy but also can help your daily life routine.
 Learn a few words in the food section, services, and verbs, and other basic every word that you normally use.

-I really hope that you find this article useful!
-If you have anything to add, let me know below the comment section.
+I really hope that you found this article about what to do once you moved to Vietnam useful.
+If you have anything to add, let me know below the comment section below!